Tom and Jerry: The Fast and the Furry: Plot

-Upon arriving in Australia, Jerry then continues racing across Australia to Borneo, where the finish line got reassigned.
+Upon arriving in Australia, Jerry continues racing across the country to Borneo, where the finish line got reassigned.
 Grammy and Squirty return to the race when the whale spits them out.
-Tom also returns after Irving rescues him under J.W.'s orders and saws Australia in half to get in the lead.
+Tom also returns after J.W.'s assistant Irving rescues him under J.W.'s orders and saws Australia in half to get in the lead before a kangaroo knocks him out for what he did.

 The next leg of the race involves the racers modifying their vehicles with balloons for air travel to Borneo.
-During the leg, Tom inadvertently pops all of Grammy's balloons while attempting to attack Jerry, resulting in Grammy's elimination once again when she and Squirty fall to their deaths upon bickering over what they thought was a parachute.
-J.W. then announces that the true final leg of the race is back to Hollywood, which will involve them traveling back to the finishing point with high-speed jet planes in only five minutes due to the race taking too long.
-Tom and Jerry proceed anyway and race through several prominent locations in Asia, Europe, the Atlantic, and the U.S., causing massive yet comedic destruction to numerous monuments.
-Their jets crumble and shatter near the finish line, with both Tom and Jerry ultimately finishing the race in a tie.
+During the leg, Tom inadvertently pops Grammy's balloons while attempting to attack Jerry, resulting in Grammy's elimination once again when she and Squirty fall to their deaths upon bickering over what they thought was a parachute.
+J.W. then announces the true final leg of the race, which will involve them traveling back to Hollywood with jet planes in only five minutes due to the race taking too long.

+Therefore Tom and Jerry proceed anyway and race through Asia, Europe, the Atlantic, and the U.S., causing damage to numerous monuments, such as the Great Wall of China and Saint Basil's Cathedral, in the process.
+Their jets crumble and shatter near the finish line, with Tom and Jerry finishing the race in a tie.

-Although they both technically won as they finished the race tied, J.W. claims that, according to the contract, if a tie occurred, a tiebreaker would have to occur through another race.
-Not wanting to go through the entire ordeal again, Tom and Jerry viciously attack him and seize the mansion's keys before walking away.
-An angry and disoriented J.W. then declares that Hollywood stands for family entertainment.
-The pharaoh-like President of Hollywood appears to incinerate J.W. for his inappropriate change of heart, while Irving becomes the new head of Globwobbler Studios.
-Tom and Jerry share their new mansion peacefully for a brief moment, until Tom's owner shows up and orders Tom to chase Jerry, reigniting their rivalry.
+Although they both technically won, J.W. claims that, according to the contract, if a tie occurred, a tiebreaker would have to take place through another race.
+Not wanting to go through the entire ordeal again, Tom and Jerry attack him and seize the mansion's keys before walking away.
+Angry and disoriented, J.W. then declares that Hollywood stands for family entertainment.
+The pharaoh-like President of Hollywood appears to eliminate J.W. for his inappropriate change of heart, while Irving becomes the new head of Globwobbler Studios.

+As for Tom and Jerry, they share their new mansion peacefully for a moment, until Tom's owner shows up and takes possession of the mansion as compensation for them destroying her old one.
+She immediately tells Tom to chase Jerry after seeing the latter, reigniting their rivalry.